aliibarry/shiny/codedata.md

 **Shiny App**

 This app was generated using Shiny ('R') and is hosted through the Interactive Data Network (IDN) at the University of Oxford.
-Shiny code is freely available [here](https://github.com/aliibarry/shiny).
+The code used to generate this website is freely available [here](https://github.com/aliibarry/shiny).

 ---